ibm-cloud-docs/EventStreams/messagehub116.md

 </pre>
 {:codeblock}

+Replace the following variables in the example with your own values:
-Replace KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console as a list of host:port pairs separated with commas (like `host1:port1,host2:port2`).
-Replace CONFIG_FILE with the path of the configuration file.
+* KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console as a list of host:port pairs separated with commas (for example, `host1:port1,host2:port2`).
+* CONFIG_FILE with the path of the configuration file.
 You can use many of the other options of this tool, with the exception of those that require access to ZooKeeper.

 ## Consumer groups tool
+{: #consumer_groups_tool }

 You can use the Kafka consumer groups tool with {{site.data.keyword.messagehub}}.
 Because {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster, some of the options are not available.